MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-rds.md

 1. [Associate the db parameter group with your database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.Associating.html).

     Use the **Apply Immediately** option to immediately reboot your database and apply the change.
 Keep in mind that rebooting the RDS instance can affect database performance.
+    rebooting the RDS instance can affect database performance.

     Do not move on to the next step until the database **Status**